Iowa vs. Oklahoma College Basketball Predictions & Picks - November 23

 Iowa vs. Oklahoma Predictions & Picks: Spread, Total - November 23

-Thursday's game between the Iowa Hawkeyes (3-1) and the Oklahoma Sooners (4-0) at LionTree Arena is expected to be a tight matchup, as our computer prediction projects a final score of 79-78, with Iowa taking home the win.
-Game time is at 3:00 PM ET on November 23.
+Thursday's contest between the Iowa Hawkeyes (3-1) and the Oklahoma Sooners (4-0) at LionTree Arena has a good chance to be a competitive matchup, as our computer prediction projects a final score of 80-77, with Iowa securing the victory.
+Tipoff is at 3:00 PM ET on November 23.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!